How to plan trips with friends?

 Something like this works especially well if you're open to mixing friends from different groups and if you’re cool to roll with the spontaneity of a surprise assortment of final attendees.

 If you’re going to try this, I recommend letting people know something about the other folks you invited because that will reduce their hesitancy to go on a trip with other folks they don't know well.
 If you do this in a super fun way, like a Hall of Fame Mega Email-Introduction that’s playful, fun, and flattering to everyone, it’ll make everyone excited to meet everyone else, which makes them more likely to say yes.
-You can also create a fun video where you show a picture and say what you love about each of the people you’ve invited.
-This will make each person feel special and get everyone excited to meet each other.
+You can also create a fun video where you show a picture of each person and say what you love about each of the people you’ve invited.
+This will make each person feel special and get everyone stoked about the new friends they’ll meet during the trip.

 Option 3: Outsource all of it